-The Virginia Department of Corrections meets the requirements of this standard in policy OP 038.3 (pages 14-15) defines the use of data.
-The Director and the Warden supported they both utilize data to make informed decisions on programmatic and policy needs.
-This is consistent with the standard expectation to do a critical review of data to identify problem areas and enact corrective actions.
+The Virginia Department of Corrections meets the requirements of this standard in policy OP 038.3 (pages 14-15), which defines the use of data.
+The DOC Director and the Warden supported the fact that they both utilize data to make informed decisions on programmatic and policy needs.
+This is consistent with the standard expectation to critically review data to identify problem areas and enact corrective actions.
 The PREA Coordinator and her team of analysts can identify trends that can be reviewed and support change at either the facility level or system level.
-The agency also showed compliance with PREA standards through the publishing of its annual reports that combines data, graphs, and narrative information on Virginia efforts since 2014 in the development of PREA-safe facilities.
+The agency also showed compliance with PREA standards by publishing its annual reports that combine data, graphs, and narrative information on Virginia efforts since 2014 in the development of PREA-safe facilities.
 The report highlights each facility and tracks trends of incidents without identifying information.